LordNuke/ArduinoLibs/README.md

 = Joystick Library for Arduino =

 This library allows an Arduino board with USB capabilites to act as a Joystick.
+Currently supports Due and Leonardo.

 currently supports:
 8 16-bit axes